 What is cost of living inflation?

+Cost of living inflation basically means the increase in the price of goods and services that we need to maintain a certain standard of living.
 It can be due to many factors, such as rising wages, higher taxes, and increasing production costs.
 And if you don’t have savings in place, you could feel the sting of rising costs.

 The UK government sets a target for inflation at around 2%, but we’ve recently witnessed the actual rate of inflation go far above this.
 Inflation is measured by the Office of National Statistics (ONS).
-Every month, the ONS looks at the increase in price for regularly purchased goods and services and measures it against the same month from the previous year to calculate the Consumer Price Index (CPI)
+Every month, the ONS looks at the increase in price for regularly purchased goods and services and measures it against the same month from the previous year to calculate the Consumer Price Index (CPI).

 Different goods and services will impact the cost of living inflation differently, depending on which have increased in price.
 So your personal inflation rate will vary from person to person depending on which goods and services you use.
 Let’s take a look at how to calculate your personal inflation rate.